Foundation Program Sites

 Those submitting baseline data should fill out the data collection tab that is applicable to their role or “audience type” (i.e. pediatrician, outpatient, hospital, etc.) and the equity tab.

-• Evaluation “score cards”: Designed in conjunction with new guidelines, the purpose of this method is to collect data on which guidelines are being used, the extent to which care processes are concordant with the guidelines.
+Evaluation “score cards” are available for most Bree guidelines.
+The purpose of these score cards it to collect standardized data on the extent to which organizational policies, contracting, programs, and care processes are concordant with the guidelines.
 Score Cards can be found in our IMPLEMENTATION GUIDE.

-• Evaluation Survey Question Bank: This tool can be found on our website.
+This tool can be found on our website.
 It is modeled after the CDC Question Bank and allows multiple organizations to use the same questions when they perform PDSAs or evaluate programs or implementation projects.
 The aim of the question bank is to help organizations use validated questions or survey tools and reduce the burden of evaluation work and improve the validity of their findings.Our Question Bank can be found HERE

 More Evaluation Tools